 “Master,” came the lifeless voice of the corpse.

 “You go take care of them,” Wei Wuxian replied.
 His eyes had not left Jin Zixuan.
 “I’ll handle this alone.”

-Another whimper, no doubt from one of the omega hiding deep within the tunnel.
+Another whimper, no doubt from one of the kunze hiding deep within the tunnel.
 The corpse’s—the Ghost General Wen Ning’s—footsteps rang onto rock and water as he walked away.

-Suihua did not lower from Jin Zixuan’s neck even when after they vanished.
+Suihua did not lower from Jin Zixuan’s neck even after they vanished.

 “I warned you,” said Wei Wuxian in the thick silence.
 “I told you that I would kill you.”